 - Active cancer

 - Diabetes leading to reduced sensation in certain areas of the body

 As always, it’s best to discuss if kinesiology tape is right for you and how to use it with your physiotherapist before testing it out on yourself.

 How to Apply Kinesiology Tape

-Once you’ve had a chance to consult with your physiotherapist, they can apply the tape and help train you in the proper application before you try to put it on yourself at home.
+Once you’ve had a chance to consult with your physiotherapist or kinesiologist, they can apply the tape and help train you in the proper application before you try to put it on yourself at home.